-Today, as grownups, they put this talent to use whenever they need extra income to get through college.
-“I don't know if any of them will actually become professional artists,” Kim muses, but is thankful that they can always tap into this resource as a backup plan.
+Today, as young adults, Kim's children put their artistic talent to use whenever they need extra income to get through college.
+“I don't know if any of them will actually become professional artists,” Kim muses, but she is thankful that they can always tap into their sign painting skills as a backup plan.

 Painting in Various Climates

-Kim proceeded to paint signs and murals for businesses around the country, braving all kinds of weather: from battling ice and snow in the Colorado mountains, to sweating it out in the damp, humid regions of the Midwest, to the warm, dry climate of Phoenix, Arizona, where she is now based with her husband.
+Over the years, Kim has painted signs and murals for businesses around the country, braving all kinds of weather: from battling ice and snow in the Colorado mountains, to sweating it out in the damp, humid regions of the Midwest, to baking in the warm, dry climate of Phoenix, Arizona, where she is now based with her husband.
 Arizona is perhaps the best venue for her art, because as she claims, “Almost every day is a good painting day!”

 Kim views window painting as one of the most rewarding jobs imaginable.
-What started out as a project for her family business turned into a full-fledged career, which has spanned over 25 years.
-Her company, A-Z Window Painting, is proof that being an artist can be profitable, even without being monumentally famous.
+What started out as a project for her family business turned into a full-fledged career that has spanned over 25 years.
+Her company, A-Z Window Painting, is proof that being an artist can be profitable, even without achieving monumental fame.

 Another tenet ingrained into the young Kim was the ability to sell—which later proved crucial to her business.
-Fortunately, her parents were in sales, so it was a natural progression.
-This provided the backdrop to Kim’s desire to dispel a much-maligned stereotype: “I did not want to be a ‘starving artist’, so I became a sign painter.
+Fortunately, her parents were in sales, so developing her business acumen was a natural progression.
+This provided the backdrop to Kim’s desire to dispel a tired stereotype: “I did not want to be a ‘starving artist,’ so I became a sign painter.
 I hope to be an example to young artists.
 I want them to see that their talent can be used to promote business and to sustain their livelihood, if they so choose.”

-Artists do not usually make great business people and vice-versa.
+Artists do not usually make great business people, nor vice-versa.
 Kim, however, is a rare combination of both, possibly due to her parents’ influence.
 She flexed her marketing chops with the company slogan: “Signs don't cost money; they make money, and they work 24 hours per day, seven days per week!”
-The many testimonials she gets from clients across the country attest to this.
+The many testimonials she gets from clients across the country attest to the truth of her promises.

 Is Her Art Being Phased Out?